HAAR, a C++ library which computes the Haar transform of data.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-HAAR is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.
+HAAR is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.

 SFTPACK, a C++ library which implements the "slow" Fourier transform, intended as a teaching tool and comparison with the fast Fourier transform.